-Jasmine Norkunas Erdener is a doctoral candidate in the Annenberg School for Communication, specializing in gender and identity, digital media studies, and activism.
+Jasmine Norkunas Erdener recently defended her dissertation at the Annenberg School for Communication.
+She specializes in gender and identity, digital media studies, and activism.
 She graduated with high honors from the Plan II program at the University of Texas at Austin.
 Her undergraduate thesis focused on Heresies, a feminist art collective and journal in the 1970s, and explored the interplay of text and image, pairing feminist thought with art history.
 As part of her research for the thesis, she conducted oral history interviews with several of the founding members of the journal.

 She received her Master's degree with honors in Modern Humanities and French Literature from the Université Jean Moulin Lyon III in Lyon, France.
 The courses combined history and literature, and were linked to such visual mediums as painting, drawing, illuminated manuscripts, sculpture, and architecture.
 Her Master’s thesis examined comparative cultural constructions of post-war identity through literature, particularly masculine identity.
 She has worked as a language instructor for the French public school system, as a legal assistant specializing in global migration, and as a manager for the feline division of Austin Pets Alive.
 She has also been active in a number of nonprofit and political organizations.